heidiwu3388/Let-s-Go-DIY/README.md

 ## Tasks and Roles
-<li>Front-End: Hannah, Heidi, and Marvin</li>
+<li>Research on other potential APIs: Heidi, Marvin, and Hannah</li>
+<li>Research on YouTube and Yelp APIs: Heidi, Marvin, and Hannah</li>
+<li>Project Ideas page: Heidi</li>
+<li>Hotspots Page: Marvin</li>
+<li>Favorites Page: Hannah</li>
-<li>Back-End: Hannah, Heidi, and Marvin</li>
+<li>README: Hannah, Heidi, and Marvin </li>
-<li>README: Hannah </li>
 <li>Presentation: Hannah, Heidi, and Marvin </li>

 ## Challenges
 Some challenges we faced was when we tried to figure how to use the api for Pinterest, Reddit, and Devianart.
 It was a long process where we had to fill out applications and get approved.
 We got some help from Eyvette and Brian, however, we were unsuccessful in being able to easily use any of 3 apis mentioned above.
 We had applied to Pinterest twice since the first time we did not mention it was for educational purposes.
 So, the second time we applied we let them know that this is for educational purposes only.
 While we waited for a response, we had looked into Reddit and unfortunately, it had the same requirements for Pinterest.
 We had applied there to use the api too.
-While we waiting for a response from Reddit, we looked for another alternative and found Marvin thought of DevianArt.
+While we were waiting for a response from Reddit, we looked for another alternative and we thought of DeviantArt.
 It took awhile to figure it out, however, it seemed like a long process just like Pinterest and Reddit.
 Unfortunately, we were denied access to Reddit and as well as Pinterest for the 2nd time.
-Due to that we had to shift our focus on the "Ideas" section and change it to "Hotspots".
-We ran into a CORS issue, but we had some help again from Eyvette and Brian that led in the right direction on how to fix the issue.Another issue that we had encountered was not being able to put in a search bar.
-Due to not having enough time, we had decided to put it as part of a future development.
+Due to that we had to shift our focus on the "Ideas" section and we chose Yelp and changed "Ideas" to "Hotspots".
+We ran into a CORS issue, but we had some help again from Eyvette and Brian that led us in the right direction on how to fix the issue.
+Another issue that was encountered was displaying the YouTube videos using HTML iframe tag.
+Evyette helped us solved that problem.